What’s covered

 As the gaming industry becomes increasingly global, agile localization isn’t just an operational improvement – it’s a strategic advantage that determines which studios can successfully compete in international markets.

-For teams ready to integrate agile localization workflows in their game development process, start with Gridly’s 14-day free trial to see how agile localization can transform your development workflow.
+For teams ready to integrate agile localization workflows in their game development process, explore how Gridly can become your game localization platform.

 This blog post contains insights extracted from Gridly’s Virtual launch event.
 Watch the full Gridly’s virtual launch on YouTube.